-- Utilized by the IRS for administrative purposes.
+Utilized by the IRS for administrative purposes.

-- The SBA uses these codes to categorize your business and identify a size standard to qualify you for loans or other government programs (e.g. government contracts)
+	- The SBA uses these codes to categorize your business and identify a size

+	standard to qualify you for SBA loans or other government programs (e.g.

+	government contracts)

-Some similar industries have wildly different size standards as determined by the SBA.
-For example, if you are classified as an insurance agency, you are only considered small if your annual receipts do not exceed $7.5M.
-If you are in fact a reinsurance carrier, you should be classified under a different code, for which the size standard is $38.5M.
-This could alter government contracts and programs for which you qualify.
+	Some similar industries have wildly different size standards as determined by

+	the SBA.
+For example, if you are classified as an insurance agency, you are only

+	considered small if your annual receipts do not exceed $7.5M.
+If you are in fact

+	a reinsurance carrier, you should be classified under a different code, for

+	which the size standard is $38.5M.
+This could alter government contracts and

+	programs for which you qualify.

 	How to Obtain an SIC Code or NAICS Code

-Though the differences between NAICS and SIC codes may seem slight, they do represent a definitive shift that weighs heavily in favor of NAICS codes.
-However, even if this is the case, you may find that you need to utilize both at one point or another.
+	Though the differences between SIC and NAICS classification codes may seem

+	slight, they do represent a definitive shift that weighs heavily in favor of

+	NAICS codes.
+However, even if this is the case, you may find that you need to

+	utilize both at one point or another.

-If you have a Nav account, you can identify the NAICS code or SIC code is something you can do by visiting by your scoreboards in the REPORTS tab of your Nav account.
-From there, you can view any of your full business credit reports to see both your NAICS and SIC codes.
-Double check that the SIC or NAICS code associated with your business is correct by researching classification codes at Census.gov.
-(You can also download the latest NAICS/SIC manual there.)
+	If you have a Nav account, you can identify the NAICS code or SIC code

+	associated with your business in the REPORTS tab of your Nav account.
+From

+	there, you can view any of your full business credit reports to see both your

+	NAICS and SIC codes.
+Double check that the SIC or NAICS code associated with

+	your business is correct by researching classification codes at Census.gov.
+(You

+	can also download the latest NAICS/SIC manual there.)